moiph/ub3r-b0t-docs/articles/commands.md

 <UB3R-B0T> you have been terminated
 ```
 ## time
-Gets the current time for you or another user, if a timezone has been set (See [weather](#weather) for location setting)
+Gets the current time for you or another user, if a timezone has been set (See [weather](#weather) for location setting which will configure your timezone)

 ```html
 <bert> .time